top of page

 Thai_Quoc-Anh_MD_FAANS_FACS_HMCL_01_edit

-Dr. Thai is a neurosurgeon who specializes in minimally invasive spine surgery.
-His experience has spanned a wide spectrum of neurosurgical practice settings, including rural solo private practice, integrated community hospital networks, and large tertiary academic university and trauma centers.
+Dr. Thai is a neurosurgeon with experiences spanning a wide spectrum of neurosurgical practice settings, including rural solo private practice, integrated community hospital networks, and large tertiary academic university and trauma centers.

 Dr. Thai has served as the Division Chief of Johns Hopkins Neurosurgery, National Capital Region, and Assistant Professor of Neurosurgery at The Johns Hopkins School of Medicine in Maryland.
-His other roles have included Director of Neurosurgery of a Mayo Clinic Care Network member hospital system in Arkansas and team neurosurgeon for the University of Arkansas Razorback Football program, in partnership with Dr. Chris Arnold and Advanced Orthopedic Specialists.
+His other roles have included Assistant Dean for Alice L. Walton School of Medicine, Director of Neurosurgery of a hospital system in Arkansas, and team neurosurgeon for the University of Arkansas Razorback Football program (in partnership with Dr. Chris Arnold and Advanced Orthopedic Specialists).

 Scroll down for detailed Bio below.